onqtam/headjack/src/digital_footprint.md

 - **Posts & documents** (sharing/retweeting, credentials & attestations are a type of post too)
 - **Comments** - on posts/documents and other comments
 - **Reactions** - to posts/documents/comments
-- **Profile** - information such as bio, profile picture, link to website
+- **Profile** - information such as bio, profile picture, link to website & linktree

+- **Social/interest graph** - your connections & subscriptions

 - **Settings & preferences** (+ browser extensions)
     - **Cosmetic** (UI) - colors, layout, hiding the "recommended videos" panel in YouTube with the "DF Tube - Distraction Free for YouTube" browser extension
     - **Functional** - filters, blocked accounts, choice of recommendation algorithm, etc.